adobe/phased-testing/README.md

 ```

 ##### Shuffled - Interruptive
-When a suffled test is executed in an interruptive mode (Phases PRODUCER and CONSUMER), we execute all the possible ordered combinations interruptions the scenario can be subject to.
+When a shuffled test is executed in an interruptive mode (Phases PRODUCER and CONSUMER), we execute all the possible ordered combinations interruptions the scenario can be subject to.
 Example Given a test with three steps, in Producer State, we :
 1. Execute all the three steps
 2. Execute the first two steps
 3. Execute the first step only